DutchKevv/Overhead2Crypto/README.md

 # Why this package?

-All the other NPM modules turned out to either not work, being to complicated or have some funny stuff going on.
+Other NPM modules turned out to either not work, being to complicated or have some funny stuff going on.
 This package is made to be transparent, easy and FAST.

 It can be used on: